St Nicholas of Myra, South Ockendon

 St Nicholas of Myra is a Grade I listed parish church in South Ockendon, Essex, England, 20 miles east of London and 8 miles south-east of Romford.
-The building has been under the National Heritage List for England since February 8, 1960.
+The building has been under the National Heritage List for England since 8 February 1960.
 It stands on the south side of the green in the middle of the village as it has done for 860 years.

 Dedication

 The church is dedicated to St Nicholas, Bishop of Myra (now Demre in modern Turkey) in the 4th century; a signatory of the Nicene Creed; patron saint of Russia and Greece, and of children, merchants, pawnbrokers, sailors, scholars and travellers.

 Ministry

 St Nicholas is part of the Mardyke Team Ministry.

 Construction

 The walls are of flint and stone rubble; the dressings are of Reigate Stone.
 Although the two top storeys are 19th century, the four storied round tower was built onto the existing 12th century structure in the mid 13th century.
-Almost all of the church was rebuilt late in the 15th century when the north aisle and chapel were added and a 12th-century doorway was reset in the north wall of the aisle.
+Almost all of the church was rebuilt late in the 15th century when the north aisle and chantry chapel were added and a 12th-century doorway was reset in the north wall of the aisle.
 In 1744 the western part of the tower collapsed and was rebuilt.
 The chancel and north chapel, were extensively restored in 1866.